Contributor: Philip Grano, Principal Legal Officer, Office of the Public Advocate

 An enduring power of attorney is a good idea in cases of any sudden or gradual onset of a disabling condition.
 The differences of general powers of attorney, enduring powers of attorney and guardianship are explained.

 - General powers of attorney

-- Enduring power of attorney (financial)
+- Enduring power of attorney (financial and personal matters)

 - Enduring power of attorney (medical)

 - Supportive attorneys